tpllaha/jammy/README.md

 <b> File structure </b>:

-/music/ : main scripts
+<b> /music/ </b> : main scripts

-/music/csv/ : This is where I currently keep all the csv files.
+<b> /music/csv/ </b>: This is where I currently keep all the csv files.

-/music/midi/ : This is where I keep midi files
+<b> /music/midi/ </b>: This is where I keep midi files

-/music/Sample Results/: samples of melodies produced by the system, visualized using the Music Animation Machine.
+<b>/music/Sample Results/ </b>: samples of melodies produced by the system, visualized using the Music Animation Machine.
 The top (purple) line is the leading track, the bbttom one is the network produced accompanying track.

 <b> Prerequisites </b>: